 - Extra Strength All Porcelain – There are some new ceramic materials that have extra strength – so much so that they don’t have to be bonded.
 Some general dentists like to place these crowns on front teeth because they don’t require specialized training to place, and they don’t have the esthetic disadvantages of metal.
-However, they aren’t as esthetic as the bonded all porcelain crowns.
-Some brand names of crowns that are this type are Procera crowns, InCeram crowns, Cercon crowns, Lava crowns, and Cerec crowns.
+However, they generally aren’t quite as esthetic as the bonded all porcelain crowns, though they are close.
+Some brand names of crowns that are this type are Procera crowns, InCeram crowns, Cercon crowns, Lava crowns, and CEREC crowns.
 While they don’t have an opaque metal core, most of them (but not all of them) have an opaque white core, so some of them may not be as esthetic for front teeth.
 They don’t tend to develop the dark black line at the gumline that porcelain fused to metal crowns do, but they can still reveal a sharp color difference where the crown meets the tooth.
 They also tend to be a little more abrasive on the opposing teeth that chew against them.
 Zirconia crowns can be made translucent, and if they are bonded onto the teeth they won’t show a dark line.

 - Porcelain Fused to Metal – Porcelain fused to metal crowns, for general dentists who aren’t passionate about appearance, look “good enough.”
 But even many lay people can tell when friends have this type of crown on front teeth.
 They tend to have a very fake-looking opacity, and they will tend to get a black line at the gumline after a few years.
 This line may not show when the crown is first placed but shows later, as the gum recedes.
 But porcelain fused to metal is substantially stronger than the all porcelain crown.
 The biggest advantage for general dentists is that this crown is much easier to place.
 A competent general dentist with only the training received in dental school can correctly place one of these crowns.